How Does a 3D Printer Work?

 If you don't want to splurge on a machine for home use, you could always build one yourself.
 For example, physicist and blogger Windell Oskay built his own 3-D printer in 2007 that fabricates objects from sugar using a sintering approach.
 The project, called CandyFab, has a dedicated website at CandyFab.org.
 Although the project has shut down, you can still read about it and how he made it work.

-For a more professional approach, you can purchase 3-D printing services instead.
-These services allow you to send in your own CAD files and get back a high-quality production of your object or objects created by an industrial 3-D printer.
-Online companies that offer 3-D printing services include Shapeways and Ponoko.
-These sites also give you the option of setting up an online store, allowing you to make money when others purchase 3-D prints of your design. [source: Shapeways, Ponoko]
+For a more professional approach, you can purchase 3D printing services instead.
+These services allow you to send in your own CAD file and get back a high-quality production of your object or objects created by an industrial 3D printer.
+Online companies that offer 3D printing services include Shapeways and Ponoko.
+These sites also give you the option of setting up an online store, allowing you to make money when others purchase 3D prints of your design. [source: Shapeways, Ponoko]

-3-D printing continues to improve as its cost comes down.
-Perhaps in the future these machines will be commonplace tools used to remedy everyday problems like printing out school projects or printing a new housekey instead of driving to the hardware store for a replacement.
+Although a low-cost version has yet to come about, 3D printing continues to offer better print quality at a cheaper price.
+Perhaps in the future these machines will be commonplace tools used to remedy everyday problems like printing a new house-key instead of driving to the hardware store for a replacement.

 Lots More Information